bogdanvuk/phd/source/efti.rst

     The structure of the distribution matrix.
 From each matrix row *i*, the dominant class :math:`k_i` and the number of instances of the dominant class :math:`d_{(i,k_i)}` that finished the traversal in the leaf with ID *i* are obtained.

 The classes of all the instances from the training set are known and accessed via the instance attribute ``instance.cls`` (within the ``accuracy_calc()`` function).
-For each instance in the training set, based on the ID of the leaf in which it finished the traversal and its class, the distribution matrix is updated.
+For each instance in the training set, based on its class and the ID of the leaf in which it finished the traversal, the distribution matrix is updated.
 This leaf is obtained via the ``find_dt_leaf_for_inst()`` function and stored into the ``leaf`` variable, and its ID is accessed via the attribute ``leaf.id``.
 The :math:`d_{i,j}` element of the distribution matrix contains the number of instances of the class *j* (:math:`C_j`) that finished in the leaf node with the ID *i* after the DT traversal.
 After all the instances from the training set traverse the DT, this matrix contains the distribution of classes among the leaf nodes.

 The second ``for`` loop of the ``accuracy_calc()`` function finds the dominant class for each leaf node.
 The dominant class for a leaf node is the class having the largest percentage of instances, among the ones that finished the traversal in that leaf node.
 Formally, the dominant class :math:`k_i` of the leaf node with the ID *i* is: